-Some of the findings were sobering: The researchers stress that there is no sunscreen that provides fool-proof protection from skin cancer and sun damage.
+Some of the findings were sobering: The researchers stress that there is no sunscreen that provides foolproof protection from skin cancer and sun damage.

-"What we find that sunscreen shouldn't be your first line of defense from the sun," EWG senior analyst Sonya Lunder told TODAY.
+"Sunscreen shouldn't be your first line of defense from the sun," EWG senior analyst Sonya Lunder told TODAY.
 "Any layer of clothing you're going to wear is going to provide much better protection."

 Part of the problem, said Lunder, is that sunbathers tend to misuse and over-rely on the sunscreen.
 "One of the major things that we've concluded as more than a decade of research is that people apply about one quarter of the amount needed to get the SPF on the bottle.
 Basically, a user would need to put two coats of the sunscreen and replenish it every two hours or after each time in the water to maintain the advertised level of protection."

-While EWG argues against sunscreens containing Vitamin A additives such as retinyl palminate — it says they speed the development of skin tumors and lesions, the Food and Drug Administration and the American Academy of Dermatology note that no studies link the ingredient to skin cancer in humans.
+While EWG argues against sunscreens containing vitamin A additives such as retinyl palminate — it says they speed the development of skin tumors and lesions, the Food and Drug Administration and the American Academy of Dermatology note that no studies link the ingredient to skin cancer in humans.

 European products also tend to have better UVA protection than ones sold on this side of the Atlantic because of stricter government standards regarding the ingredients, the group reported.